Supergroups, q-series and 3-manifolds: Resurgence

 Note that a direct relation between $\widehat{Z}^{\mathfrak{g}}_a[M^3]$ and supermatrix models appears in the case of $M^3=L(p,1)$.
 The expressions (\ref{Zhat-plumbed-glNM}) and (\ref{Zhat-plumbed-superg}) are then essentially equivalent to the supermatrix version \cite{Drukker:2009hy,Marino:2009jd,Drukker:2010nc} of the matrix model that appears in the localization of Chern-Simons theory on $L(p,1)$ \cite{lawrence1999witten,Marino:2002fk,Halmagyi:2003ze,Beasley:2005vf}.}.
 The function $S(x)$ then plays the role of a finite-dimensional analogue of the Chern-Simons action for maximal even subgroup of the supergroup $G$.
 In particular, when $G=SU(N|M)$ this subgroup is $SU(N)\times SU(M)\times U(1)$, up to a quotient over a finite subgroup.
 The ``Planck constant'' $\hbar$ is related to the analytically continued Chern-Simons level as $\hbar=-\frac{2\pi i}{k}=-\log q$.
 Note that in order to consider analytic continuation away from $k\in \Z$ one has to sacrifice the invariance under large gauge transformations.
-Equivalently, in the path integral one integrates over the universal cover of the original integration space, which was the space of connections modulo all gauge transformations.
+Equivalently, in the path integral one integrates over the universal cover of the original integration space, which is the space of connections modulo all gauge transformations.

 Without loss of generality, assume that $S(x)$ in (\ref{resurgence-model-integral}) has a critical point at $x=0$ with critical value $S(x_0)=0$.
 In Chern-Simons theory it will correspond to a trivial flat connection.
 Consider $\Gamma$ to be the Lefschetz thimble associated to this critical point, that is the union of steepest descent paths with respect to $-\mathrm{Re}\,S(x)/\hbar$.
-Note that if $f(x)$ is singular anywhere on $\Gamma$ (in particular at $x_0$) one has to regularize the contour by shifting it infinitesimaly away from the singular locus of $f(x)$.
+Note that if $f(x)$ is singular anywhere on $\Gamma$ (in particular at $x_0$) one has to regularize the contour by shifting it infinitesimally away from the singular locus of $f(x)$.
 In general there are multiple ways to do this and they will produce different results.
-In the context of supergroup Chern-Simons theory the multiple choices of avoiding singularities of $f(x)$ in principle can be tracked down to the choice of the contour in the integral involving both bosonic gauge fields and superghosts, before the latter are integrated out\footnote{A possibly simplest finite dimensional model for this phenomenon is the integral
+In the context of supergroup Chern-Simons theory the multiple choices of avoiding singularities of $f(x)$ in principle can be tracked down to the choice of contour in the integral involving both bosonic gauge fields and superghosts\footnote{A possibly simplest finite dimensional model for this phenomenon is the integral

 where both sides have two linearly independent contours. }.